AnchovyPark/project_chip/README.md

-# LLM Kernel Latency Profiling Project
+# CHIP: Calibrated Hardware Performance in Inference Prediction

+**CHIP** is a framework for predicting Large Language Model (LLM) inference latency by calibrating and characterizing GPU hardware performance.
+Rather than simply profiling kernels in isolation, CHIP aims to build an accurate latency prediction model by understanding hardware limits and bottlenecks through systematic benchmarking and Roofline analysis.

-This project contains a set of Python scripts designed to measure the execution latency of common deep learning operations (kernels) that are fundamental to Large Language Model (LLM) inference.
-The goal is to collect performance data on these individual operations to better understand and predict the overall inference time of complex models like those run with vLLM.
+The project measures GPU performance characteristics and operation latencies to predict the inference time of complex models like those run with vLLM.

+## Project Goals

+CHIP addresses the challenge of accurately predicting LLM inference latency by:

+1. **Hardware Calibration**: Measuring actual GPU performance limits (peak FLOPS, memory bandwidth, ridge point) rather than relying on theoretical specifications
+2. **Bottleneck Identification**: Using Roofline model analysis to determine whether operations are compute-bound or memory-bound
+3. **Realistic Profiling**: Accounting for real-world factors like write-to-read delays, Tensor Core utilization, and diverse workload sizes
+4. **Latency Prediction**: Building a prediction model based on calibrated hardware characteristics and operation profiles

 ## Target Environment